narck/fotm/README.md

 The base functionality of FOTM is built upon the Twitter API 1.1, and it uses the twitter4j library.
 It runs a Java Servlet front-end, although the results don't necessarily have only limited use.

+# NOTE
+Due to Twitter API restrictions, Flavour of the "Month" will rather be "Week" in the future.
+This has no effect on the rest of the project.

 # Instructions
 To run the app, simply clone the source and run the following in jlab/: